Thibaut Vion

-Thibaut Vion (born 11 December 1993) is a French professional footballer who plays as a right back.
+Thibaut Vion (born 11 December 1993) is a French professional footballer who plays as a right back for Progrès Niederkorn.
 He has been capped at international level playing in the U19 and U20 squads.

 Club career

 As 17 years old, Vion joined Portuguese club F.C.
 Porto from the youth academy of Metz, for a fee of €300,000.
 He expressed that he did not know Portuguese so had to learn it and on top of that he did not speak English well.
 He made his debut for Porto B against Tondela in a 2–2 draw.

 On 31 January 2014, Vion returned to France, joining Metz on a 4.5 years contract.
 As part of a partnership between Metz and Seraing, Vion was loan to Proximus League club for the 2015–16 season.

 On 30 August 2017, he joined French Ligue 2 club Chamois Niortais on a three-year contract.

 In August 2020, he joined Bulgarian club CSKA Sofia.